Hunting Very High-Energy ($>$100 GeV) Emitting High-Synchrotron Peaked Blazars: Discussion

-{\it 4FGL J0507.9$+$6737 (1ES 0502$+$675)}: This object is also a known VHE emitting BL Lac object at the redshift of $z=0.34$ \citep[][]{2013ApJ...764..135S} and $\log \nu^{\rm peak}_{\rm syn}=17.9$ (in Hz).
-The energy of the highest-energy photon is 609.5 GeV, corresponding to an EBL optical depth $\tau_{\rm EBL} = 2.75$.
-Our analysis yielded a test statistic (TS) of 433, with a total of 37 photons detected above 100 GeV.
+{\it J0507.9$+$6737 (1ES 0502$+$675)}: This object is also a known VHE emitting BL Lac object at the redshift of $z=0.34$ \citep[][]{2013ApJ...764..135S} and $\log \nu^{\rm peak}_{\rm syn}=17.9$ (in Hz).
+The energy of the highest-energy photon is 609.5 GeV, corresponding to an EBL optical depth $\tau_{\rm EBL} = 2.75$ ($\langle \tau_{EBL} \rangle = 2.28 $ reported by \citet{Arsioli2025MNRAS}).
+Our analysis yielded a test statistic of 433, with a total of 37 photons detected above 100 GeV.

-{\it 4FGL J2055.4$-$0020 (1RXS J205528.2$-$002123)}: Identified as a new VHE emitting blazar for the first time in this work, this object is located at $z=0.44$ \citep[][]{2013ApJ...764..135S}.
-The source has $\log \nu^{\rm peak}_{\rm syn}=18$ (in Hz) and three photons were detected above 100 GeV at $>$95\% association probability, with the highest energy photon of 357 GeV.
+{\it J2055.4$-$0020 (1RXS J205528.2$-$002123)}: Identified as a new VHE emitting blazar for the first time in this work, this object is located at $z=0.44$ \citep[][]{2013ApJ...764..135S}.
+The source has $\log \nu^{\rm peak}_{\rm syn}=18$ (in Hz) and three photons were detected above 100 GeV at $>$95\% association probability, with the highest energy photon of 357 GeV yielding an optical depth of 2.082 which is in contrast with $\langle \tau_{EBL} \rangle = 0.56$ reported in 1CGH catalog \citep{Arsioli2025MNRAS}.